pmitros/cpsd-lottery/docs/choose.md

 Here are some of our suggestions:

-* **No need to stress.** most parents are very happy with whichever school they end up with. :) But do take the time to learn about the schools.
+* **No need to stress.** Most parents are very happy with whichever school they end up with, and all the schools are quite good.
+But do take the time to learn about the schools.
 * Start with **[proximity schools](http://cpsd.us/departments/frc/proximity_map_finder)**.
 There are many good reasons for doing so:

     * Your child would be happy to know other kids in the **neighborhood**, for playdates (now) and hang out with (later).
 Many parents who send their kids across town complain that their kids lack playmates.